Join live or receive a link to the recording and earn a CE certificate

 Wednesday, June 13, 2018 @ 3:00 pm - 4:00 pm EDT

-Presented by Babe Liberman, Research Project Manager; Sierra Gibson, Research Associate; and Vic Vuchic, Executive Director, Learner Positioning System
+Presented by Babe Liberman, Research Project Manager; Sierra Gibson, Research Associate; and Wendy Xiao, Program Manager, Learner Positioning Systems

-Hosted by Barbara Pape, Communications Director, Learner Positioning System
+Hosted by Barbara Pape, Communications Director, Learner Positioning Systems

 Sponsored by Digital Promise

-If you attend the live session, you’ll be emailed a CE certificate, within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the Research and Evidence in Edtech or Personalized Learning for All community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Research and Evidence in Edtech or Personalized Learning for All community and go to the CE Quizzes link in the Community Toolbox.

 - How might educators access relevant, high-quality education research that helps them evaluate innovative programs and understand and address learner variability?
 How might researchers identify educational challenges that need further research?